 Our existing advice on how to achieve a healthy balanced diet, shown in the Eatwell Guide, emphasises the importance of reducing foods and drinks which are high in fat, sugar and/or salt.
 These kinds of foods make up around a quarter of our shopping basket and we know can cause problems for our health longer term.
 Evidence shows that the majority of ultra-processed foods are also high in fats, sugar and salt.
 So, by following the Eatwell Guide and reducing the amount of these foods we eat, we can also reduce the amount of ultra-processed foods in our diet too.
 A win-win.

-4. Front of package labelling can help you foods high in fat, sugar and salt during your grocery shop
+4. Front of package labelling can help you choose foods lower in fat, sugar and salt during your grocery shop

 Right now, the places where we live and work often don't support us to easily access healthy food.
 There's an abundance of food and drink that is high in calories, fat, sugar and salt which is convenient and has a long shelf life.
 We know that these foods are heavily advertised, marketed and promoted and that this can be highly persuasive in encouraging us to buy more, or simply buy things we weren’t intending to.